 John Bradnam decided to make the project Blood Oxygen & Heart Rate Meter.
-In detail, he showed us how to use the MAX30102, Seeeduino XIAO and 1.14in color display to build a blood oxygen and heart rate meter. 📖Read the tutorial on Hackster.io.
+In detail, he showed us how to use the MAX30102, Seeeduino XIAO and 1.14in color display to build blood oxygen and heart rate meter. 📖Read the tutorial on Hackster.io.

-The AIoTs GPS & state tester is basic on Wio Terminal Chassis-LoRa-E5 and GNSS to develop.
+The AIoTs GPS & state tester is basic on Wio Terminal Chassis-Wio-E5 and GNSS to develop.
 It compares with the traditional IoTs has more conciseness and intelligence.
 In this project, it will be used a built-in 3 axis accelerometer sensor and the neural network algorithm to build up an intelligent recognition system.
 Based on the movement of Wio Terminal, it can show you its state in real-time.
 Generally, the example project here included three trained states which are Stop(WT idle state), Turn(rolling-over WT device), and Wave(take WT to wave your hand).
 It is encouraged that you go to Edge Impulse website to add more training action. 📖Read more details here.

 05 35mm Film Tank Motor Roller by Griff on Hackster